Misha86/BusinessManageProject/README.md

 ## Usage

 Endpoints from the project you can use in the frontend part, Postman or Swagger.
-We use standard DRF API in this example.
+I used the frontend part which consists of React JS and its dependencies and Material UI for designing the site.

 - Run server
 ```